What do we connect?

 Approximately 100,000 wired ports available for use.

-20,000 mobile devices are connected at peak times during term time.
+20,000 mobile devices are connected at peak times during semester time.

 Authentication servers determine whether the device is authorised, and if so connect it to the proper network, or quarantine it otherwise.